ranajahanzaib/firebase-rest-api-template/README.md

 ## Getting Started

+Follow the steps below to create and deploy new REST API on Firebase.

 ### **1** - Create New Firebase Project

 Go to [Firebase Console](https://console.firebase.google.com) and create a new project, if you haven't already.